islandproblem/islandproblem/essay.md

 This will become important :note{text="later" note="We'll explain in these sections:" end-link="#computational-resources" end-link-text="Computational Resources" end-link-2="#space-and-time" end-link-text-2="Space and Time"} — when we talk about how computational resources are limited.

 ### Resources Lead to Competition

 Competition between AGIs is inevitable because some AGIs will be able to *capture resources*.

-If an AGI gains more resources under its control, then it gains more options, it gains more things that it can do, and it therefore becomes *stronger* in the competitive landscape of AGIs.
+If an AGI gains more *resources* under its control, then it gains more *options*, and so it gains more things that it can do — to outmaneuver the other AGIs — and it therefore becomes *stronger* in the competitive landscape of AGIs.

-But critically — because resources are *finite* — as an AGI gains resources, this can *reduce* the resources of *other* AGIs.
+But critically — because resources are *finite* — as an AGI captures resources, this can *reduce* the resources of *other* AGIs.

 For example, if an AGI acts as a CEO, then it can dominate the other companies by preventing them from accessing resources.